VStas/herux-action/README.md

 herux-action
 ============

-Creat actions and extract actions' data for Herux (or other Flux framework)
+Create actions and extract actions' data for Herux (or other Flux framework)

 ##### `action(type, data)`
 Returns new action object with type and data fields